Odyssey Mobile Adventures provides entertainment for all events

-You can go in, but it can be a bit tricky to get out.
-And that’s exactly the point of a new mobile business in Southern Maryland.

-Ryan D’Ambrosio and Matt Handrick, co-founders of Odyssey Mobile Adventures, are operating mobile escape rooms and an ax-throwing booth to provide entertainment at events in the Southern Maryland region.
+Ryan D’Ambrosio and Matt Handrick, co-founders of Odyssey Mobile Adventures, are operating mobile escape rooms and axe throwing booths to provide entertainment at events in the Southern Maryland region.
 The pair operate out of Huntingtown and have enthralled crowds at weddings, birthday parties, anniversaries and “everything in between,” Handrick said.

 The idea for the business was conceptualized by the two in October 2016 and construction of the first unit took about six months.
 The two men worked the business part time until making it their full-time commitment in February 2018.